Back to blog

 This post covers the full problem and the patterns that solve it: serializing tenant context into jobs, scoping every database query in the pipeline, integrating with Filament's tenant system, and testing that none of it leaks.

-[\#](#the-problem-http-context-does-not-survive-the-queue-boundary "Permalink")The problem: HTTP context does not survive the queue boundary
+#The problem: HTTP context does not survive the queue boundary

 In a typical multi-tenant Laravel application, you know the current tenant during a web request.
 It comes from the authenticated user, a URL subdomain, or Filament's tenant system.
 Middleware sets it early, and everything downstream can rely on it being there.